 - 1. In the Connect to Naming Service dialog box, choose WebSphere Application Server from the Server list box. - 2.
 From the Factory list box, choose com.ibm.websphere.naming.WsnInitialContextFactory. - 3.
-In the Provider Url text box, type iiop://lab44:900.

-- 4. Click Edit Classpath ... and specify the following server and client classpaths: - a) In the Server Classpath text box, type the path to csicpi.jar, which is the IBM implementation of J2EE.
+In the Provider Url text box, type iiop://lab44:900. - The port may vary depending on the configuration of the server. - 4.
+Click Edit Classpath ... and specify the following server and client classpaths: - a) In the Server Classpath text box, type the path to csicpi.jar, which is the IBM implementation of J2EE.